Learn How To Make An Accident At Work Claim

 An example could include you sustaining a head injury after not being provided with necessary personal protective equipment, such as a hard hat.

 To find out more about claiming work injury compensation as a self-employed worker, get in touch with our advisors today.
+Or, read on to learn more about workplace accident claims.

-Workplace Injury Claims – Examples Of Work Accidents
+Examples Of Work Accidents

-In order to claim compensation for an injury at work, the accident must have been caused by your employer’s negligence.
 To give you an idea of when your employer has breached their duty of care – which is to take reasonable steps to reduce the risk of injury in the workplace – we’ll discuss some example scenarios in this section.

 Below you will find some injury at work examples: